Henry Reynolds-Moreton, 2nd Earl of Ducie: Career

 Lord Moreton entered Parliament for Gloucestershire in 1831, a seat he held until the following year when the constituency was abolished, and then represented Gloucestershire East until 1835.
 After entering the House of Lords on the death of his father in 1840 he served in the Whig administration of Lord Russell as a Lord-in-waiting (government whip in the House of Lords) from 1846 to 1847, when he resigned.
 In Parliament he gained a reputation as an advocate of free trade.
 He supported the repeal of the Corn Laws and, as an agriculturalist, his views were influential.

 Between 1848 and 1853, a new Tortworth Court was built for Ducie, in a Tudor style, to designs by the architect Samuel Sanders Teulon.

 Despite his political career, Ducie is best remembered as a leading agriculturalist and as a breeder of shorthorns.
 From 1851 to 1852 he was President of the Royal Agricultural Society.
 The sale of his famous shorthorns shortly after his death in 1853 generated £9,000.

-He was a prominent member of the Evangelican Alliance.
+He was a prominent member of the Evangelical Alliance.